 - 1 teaspoon ground cinnamon

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1/2 cup (90g) semi-sweet chocolate chips (use dairy free for vegan)
+- 1 cup (180g) semi-sweet chocolate chips (use dairy free for vegan)